abinit/abinit/doc/tutorial/paral_dfpt.md

 over all computing cores of the data of the first group.
 Note that there is a factor of four between these two groups, reflecting that the load balance is good.

-Let's examine the second group of data in more detail.
+Let us examine the second group of data in more detail.
 It corresponds to a decomposition of the most time-consuming parts of the code.
 Note that the subtotal is 98.9 percent, thus the statistics is quite good.
 Without going into the detail of each routine, for the present purpose, the most significant